yunidatsu/anki-forvodl/config.md

 **forvoFilePattern**: Regex used to determine if a downloaded file is a Forvo audio file.

 **forvoEditorButtonShortcut**: Shortcut for the tiny button in the editor.

+**autoConfirmFirstDownload**: Automatically confirm the dialog and insert the first audio file that's downloaded.